bridgecrewio/yor/README.md

 Having a yor_trace in place can help with tracing code block to its cloud provisioned resources without access to sensitive data such as plan or state files.

 See demo [here](#Trace-IaC-code-to-cloud-resource)
-## Contributing
+## Contributing:-

-Contribution is welcomed!
+Contribution is Welcomed!

-We are working on extending Yor and adding more parsers (to support additional IaC frameworks) and more taggers (to tag using other contextual data).
+We are working hard on extending Yor and adding more parsers (to support additional IaC frameworks) and more taggers (to tag using other contextual data).

 To maintain our conventions, please run lint on your branch before opening a PR.
 To run lint:
 ```sh
 golangci-lint run --fix --skip-dirs tests/yor_plugins
 ```

-## Support
+## Support:-

-For more support contact us at https://slack.bridgecrew.io/.
+For More Support, Contact us anytime at https://slack.bridgecrew.io/.